 With brand new content every day, discover fun facts and explore topics that range from space and physics to medicine, health, technology, plants and animals, and gain a better understanding of changes taking place on planet Earth (and across the universe) and how these events are shaping our lives and the future.

 Since its launch in 2012, IFLScience has evolved into the global go-to site for engaging, amusing, and thought-provoking science content on the Internet, reaching over 10 million monthly global visitors through our website and 60 million globally through our social media platforms.

-Our team of dedicated, experienced journalists and editors have expertise in a wide range of scientific fields, with degrees, master’s and doctorates ranging from biochemistry, astrophysics, quantum fields, anthropology, neuroscience, pure mathematics, zoology, medical genetics, history, journalism, and philosophy, and even includes a best-selling author.
+Our award-winning editorial team of dedicated, experienced journalists and editors have expertise in a wide range of scientific fields, with degrees, master’s, and doctorates ranging from biochemistry, astrophysics, quantum fields, anthropology, neuroscience, pure mathematics, forensic science, human biology, zoology, medical genetics, history, journalism, and philosophy, and even includes a best-selling author.

 IFLScience is committed to honest, enlightening, and entertaining reporting as we bring the amazing world of science to readers in an accessible way.
 We are dedicated to upholding journalistic values, ethical reporting, transparency, and proper crediting while sharing the discoveries, wonders, and leaps forward in science.

 IFLScience articles are written by our experienced journalists with backgrounds in journalism, science, and science communication.
 Subjects are researched, scientific papers read, researchers interviewed, expert opinions sought and every article fact-checked to the highest degree to ensure the highest levels of accuracy and integrity.

 We don’t cover claims that cannot be backed up from a reputable source, nor oversell claims that cannot be verified.
 We link to our sources and clearly state if a study has yet to have gone through the peer-review process or is based solely on an animal model.